-Funded by DAFWA and GRDC through DAW00204 'Delivering agronomic strategies for water repellent soils in WA' and DAW00218 'Wheat agronomy systems profitability'.
-Thanks to Living Farm for management of sites at Wickepin and Cranbrook.
+This research was funded by DAFWA and GRDC through a collaboration of DAW00204 and DAW00218.
+Thanks to LivingFarm for management of sites at Wickepin and Cranbrook.
 The provision of sites and support of growers Ray Falconer, Kyle Carson, David Stacey, and Kim Oliver is greatly appreciated.
 Thanks to Trevor Bell, Anne Smith, Stephanie Boyce, Paul Bartlett, Virginia Smee and Greg Brown for technical support.
 Thanks to West Midlands Group, Northern Agri Group, Facey Group, Gillami Centre and the soil wetter product manufacturers for ongoing support.